c4snipes/stackoverflow-minigame/Development_Notebook (1).md

     Local runs show up immediately in `scoreboard.jsonl`, the webhook echoes them into SQLite on Fly, and the GitHub dispatch fires whenever the server is reachable.

 - **Your Evaluation:** Persistent storage works and we can inspect history without leaving the game.
-Keeping the JSONL file felt redundant once the DB was up, but it’s still handy for offline play, so we left it.
+Keeping the JSONL file felt redundant once the DB was up, but it's still handy for offline play, so we left it.

 - **Iteration 3:**
   - **Goal/Task/Rationale:**